 Committees have no management authority except for that delegated to them by the bylaws or by the board.
 Note that most state nonprofit corporation law delineate between committees of the board (which usually need to be comprised solely of board members and which can exercise the board’s fiduciary authority) and other committees (which do not need to be comprised solely of board members but which cannot exercise the board’s fiduciary authority).
-Furthermore, even for committees of the board, under most state nonprofit corporation laws, certain functions may not be delegated by the board to committees.
+Furthermore, even for committees of the board, under most state nonprofit corporation statutes, certain functions may not be delegated by the board to committees.
 For example, in many states, the board may not delegate to committees the power to elect officers, fill vacancies on the board or any of its committees, amend the bylaws, or approve a plan of merger, consolidation or dissolution, or a substantial transfer of assets.

 Members (where the nonprofit corporation has members) have no management authority, as such authority is held by the board of directors.
 However, state nonprofit corporation laws generally reserve to members the right to approve certain major corporate transactions, such as mergers, consolidations, dissolutions, and substantial transfers of assets, as well as the authority to amend the nonprofit's articles of incorporation.
 If members elect board members, many state statutes reserve the right to remove such directors to the members that elected them.
 Under some nonprofits' bylaws, certain matters, such as the amendment of the bylaws or the election of officers and directors, must be submitted to the membership for a vote.
 However, most other matters generally are not submitted to the full membership, but rather are handled by the board, one or more of its committees, or the officers or employees of the nonprofit.
 Any rights not allocated to the members or others by statute or the nonprofit’s governing documents default to the board.

-Those in positions of responsibility and authority in the governance structure of a nonprofit - both volunteers who serve without compensation and employed staff - have a fiduciary duty to the organization, including duties of care, loyalty and obedience.
+Those in positions of responsibility and authority in the governance structure of a nonprofit – both volunteers who serve without compensation and employed staff – owe fiduciary duties to the organization, including duties of care, loyalty and obedience.
 In short, this means they are required to act reasonably, prudently and in the best interests of the organization, to avoid negligence and fraud, and to avoid conflicts of interest.
 In the event that the fiduciary duties of care, loyalty or obedience are breached, the individual breaching the duty is potentially liable to the nonprofit for any damages caused to the nonprofit as a result of the breach.
 This fiduciary duty is a duty to the nonprofit as a whole; even those who only serve on a particular committee or task force owe the fiduciary obligation to the entire nonprofit.
 Breaches of fiduciary duties also can be enforced by the state Attorney General of the nonprofit’s state of incorporation.